jgmalcolm/jgmalcolm.github.io/_posts/2014-09-29-tactical-test-taking-skills.md

 yourself: **If I saw this again, would I be able to rule out all the wrong answers?**

+**Review topics, not isolated details.** If you get a question wrong, don't just memorize the specific fact you missed.
+Go and skim over the entire disease or pathway in context.
+If the answer stems were all a cluster of related diseases, skim those and understand how to compare and contrast.
+If it was a bone tumor question and the answer was a particular bone cancer, review the specifics of that cancer, but also do a quick recap of the other ones.
+If the answer was a particular enzyme in the purine salvage pathway, review the entire pathway.
+Take every opportunity to learn in context.

 ## Record learning points